malemaner/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-1.Time series plot (i.e. type = "l" ) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Time series plot (i.e. type = "l" ) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
-2.It is imperative to note that we again will ignore `NA` values.
+2. It is imperative to note that we again will ignore `NA` values.
-3.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+3. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r